puolival/multipy/multipy/example/README.md

 ### Visualize results

-The last step is visualize the results on the cortical surface using PySurfer.
+The next step is visualize the results on the cortical surface using PySurfer.

 ```python
 brain = Brain(subject_id='fsaverage', hemi=hemisphere, surf='inflated',